 NASA discovers Mars rock with ancient potential for life

 NASA has found what may be the closest thing to an ancient habitat ever seen on Mars.
 The site — a single 3.5 billion-year-old rock — shows signs of all the conditions life needs to thrive.
-Though more research needs to be done, it’s possible that ancient microbes could have even left marks there that remain visible to this day.
+Though more research needs to be done, it’s possible that ancient microbes could have left a mark there that remain visible to this day.

 The discovery

 On July 21, NASA’s Perseverance rover spotted a strange rock partially buried in a dry riverbed.
-White streaks hinted water once flowed through the stone, and Perseverance detected organic molecules — the building blocks of life — within.
+White streaks hinted water once flowed through the stone, and Perseverance also found signs of organic molecules, the building blocks of life.
 But what really stood out was a smattering of black and white spots along the rock’s surface.
 On Earth, such “leopard spots” are mainly known to form in two ways: from microbes, or through chemical reactions that can provide fuel for life.

 It is too soon to say just what that means.
-At the very least, scientists have now discovered a single place on Mars with signs it once hosted all three of life’s main ingredients: liquid water, energy, and organic molecules.
+At the very least, scientists have now discovered a single place on Mars with signs of once hosting all three of life’s main ingredients: liquid water, energy, and organic molecules.

 “This is exactly the kind of rock that you’d pick up if you were looking for life on ancient Earth,” says Bethany Ehlmann, professor of planetary science at the California Institute of Technology and president of The Planetary Society.
 “That’s why it’s so exciting.”

-The rock, nicknamed “Cheyava Falls,” still holds many unknowns.
-Its history, detailed chemical makeup, and the timing of its potential habitability all remain to be determined.
+Scientists, who have named the rock “Cheyava Falls,” are still working to understand its history, detailed chemical makeup, and the timing of its potential habitability.
 Investigating any potential signs of past life will be a long, complicated process.

 “There’s so many ways these things can form,” says Luther Beegle, scientist and former principal investigator of Perseverance’s SHERLOC instrument.

 Even on Earth, he says, it can be difficult to figure out when something is related to life or not — and that’s with a broad understanding of how life works on our planet.
-On Mars, we don’t have that knowledge, so potential signs of life are even harder to untangle.
+We don’t have that same knowledge about Mars, so potential signs of life there are even harder to untangle.

 “Until there’s more data,” Beegle concludes, “there’s no way to tell.”